Katzarkov-Kontsevich-Pantev conjecture for minimal adjoint orbits: Partial extension of the potential

-In this section we accomplish an intermediate step of the construction, namely, that of describing an extension of $f_H$ to a rational map $R_H$ defined in codimension 2 on the compactification $\mathbb P^n\times \mathbb P^n$ as in example \ref{productPn}.
-We also verify that the critical points of $R_H$ coincide with those of $f_H$ outside of the indeterminacy locus $\mathcal I$ (Def. \ref{ilocus}), once this is done we can then obtain a holomorphic extension after blowing up $\mathcal I$, which we will do in section \ref{holext}.
+We are looking for a tame compactification $\overline{\mathrm{LG}}_n=(Z,w)$ such that $Z\setminus D= \mathcal O_n$ for some divisor $D$ together with a holomorphic extension $w$ of the potential $f_H$.
+In this section, we accomplish an intermediate step of the construction, namely, that of describing an extension of $f_H$ to a rational map $R_H$ defined in codimension 2 on the compactification $\mathbb P^n\times \mathbb P^n$ as in example \ref{productPn}.
+We also verify that the critical points of $R_H$ coincide with those of $f_H$ outside of the indeterminacy locus $\mathcal I$ (definition \ref{ilocus}), once this is done we can then obtain a holomorphic extension after blowing up $\mathcal I$, which we will do in section \ref{holext}.

-In the case of $\mathrm{LG}_n$ our rational map is described in \cite[Sec.
-7]{BGGSM} as
+In the case of $\mathrm{LG}_n$ our rational map is described in \cite[Sec.\thinspace7]{BGGSM} as